General Terms and Conditions

 12.0 Limitation of Liability

-12.2 CT shall be under no liability to the client for any indirect loss and/or expense (including loss of profit) suffered by the client arising out of a breach by CT of these Terms and Conditions.
-Any claim against CT shall be limited to the invoice value of the Engagement and as such you agree to release CT from all claims arising directly or indirectly in connection with Services to the extent of our liability in respect of such claims that would exceed this amount.
+12.2 CT shall be under no liability to the client for any indirect loss and/or expense (including loss of profit) suffered by the client arising out of a breach by CT of these Terms and Conditions or the Engagement.
+Any claim against CT shall be limited to the invoice value of the Engagement and as such you agree to release CT from all claims arising directly or indirectly in connection with the Engagement to the extent of our liability in respect of such claims that would exceed this amount.

 12.3 To the maximum extent permitted by law, you agree that any loss or damage suffered by you which is directly or indirectly attributable to negligence, fault or lack of care on your part or on the part of any other person (including your advisors), CT is not liable in contract or otherwise for your loss or damages.